 • 5 ton, which cools more than 2,000 square feet

-Other factors that can affect air conditioner size are:
+Other things that can impact air conditioner size are:

-• The temperatures in Michigan City.
+• The climate in Michigan City.

 • Ductwork quality and age.

-• If your home has more sun or shade.
+• If your residence receives more sun or shade.

-• Insulation quality and concentration.
+• Insulation quality and thickness.

 • How many people are in your family.